 To upload files to your bucket using the Console:

-- Click the bucket name to view its details.
+- From the Object Storage Details screen, click the bucket name to view its details.

 For information on managing and accessing your object files, see Overview of Object Storage.